Icosider/SpringBootstrap/README.md

    Well, the situation repeated itself, we again got the result we needed by writing an order of magnitude fewer lines.

-And of course, the class that this service should handle, in our case, this is the class of our mod:
+Of course, the class of this service should handle, in our case, this is the class of our mod:

 ```java
 @Mod("mymod")